 When I have a large amount of work to do I sometimes hold my breath and don't breath properly which can give me chest pains.

 I'm not confident with directions and finding my way.
-This applies inside buildings as well as outside of them and it stresses me out.
+This applies inside buildings as well as outside of them.
 I've got a driving licence but haven't driven for a very long time because of this.

 I sometimes experience face blindness which can be awkward when it's with people I've met before.

 If there aren't enough hours in the (working) day I'll often work in my own time until something is finished.
-This could be seen as a strength but if you give me loads to do for a prolonged period I'll probably burn myself out and not tell you that I've got too much on my plate.
-Sometimes I spend my weekends not doing much apart from recovering from work.
+This could be seen as a strength but if I have loads to do for a prolonged period I'll probably burn myself out and not tell anyone.
+I don’t take much time off sick and sometimes spend my weekends recovering from work.

 I'm not great at expressing how I'm feeling, particularly if I'm overwhelmed.
 Similarly, I find it difficult to read and respond to verbal and non verbal cues from other people.